ctkelley/NDA_QMC.jl/README.md

 This is the repository for the SN + NDA + QMC + GMRES stuff

+This repo is part of the [CEMeNT](https://cement-psaap.github.io) project

-If you're not Ryan or one of his students, go away.
+If you're not a CEMeNTer, go away.

 ## Contents